 Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Friday, April 16th, at 2:00 p.m. in London.
+I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
+It's Monday, May 23rd at 9 a.m. in New York.
+So let's get after it.